Updated

 After defense counsel files the motion, the judge holds a hearing to determine whether speedy trial rights have been violated.
 The judge then decides whether to grant the motion or to dismiss it.

-A successful Serna motion will result in the judge dismissing any charges filed against the defendant.
+A successful Serna motion will result in the judge dismissing any charges filed against you.

 A judge does not always use the same analysis when ruling on a Serna motion.

-As stated above, a defendant’s right to a speedy trial is guaranteed by both:
+As stated above, your right to a speedy trial is guaranteed by both:

 - the U.S. Constitution, and